 - Click the checkbox to enable your custom policy.

-- If this setting is not enabled, the default password policy (minimum of 6 characters, which include upper case, lower case, and special characters) is in effect.
+- If this setting is not enabled, the default password policy is in effect.
+The default policy is a minimum of 6 characters, which can include letters, numbers, and the following special characters: !@#$%^&*()_

 - Choose the minimum password length.